-South Carolina is home to four native barbecue sauces: a heavy tomato, a light tomato, a vinegar-pepper, and a mustard-based sauce.
+South Carolina — arguably the birthplace of barbecue — is home to four native barbecue sauces: a heavy tomato, a light tomato, a vinegar-pepper, and a mustard-based sauce.

-Home Team BBQ’s Alabama White Sauce Recipe
+Here is the recipe for Home Team BBQ’s Alabama White BBQ Sauce:

 - 2 cups Duke's mayonnaise